MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-web-service.md

 ## D. Get the Swagger-based JSON file

-During the authenticated session in which you published the service, you can download the Swagger-based JSON file specific to this service so that you or other authenticated users can test and consume the service.
-This Swagger-based JSON file is generated when the service was published.
-It will be downloaded to the local file system.
+You, or others, can test and consume the service using the Swagger-based JSON file that was generated automatically when the service was published.
+This Swagger-based JSON file is specific to this service.
+You can easily get this file during the same authenticated session in which you published the service.
+It can be downloaded to the local file system.
+This file can also be obtained later as described in the article "[How to interact with and consume web services in R](howto-consume-web-service-interact-in-r.md)."

 In this example, we executed these commands to download the Swagger-based JSON file: